christy313/react15-showcase/README.md

 ## Summary

-React projects showcase page: Projects are the best way to dive into the skills.
+React projects showcase page

+Projects are the best way to dive into the skills.

 [Live Demo](https://christy313.github.io/react15-showcase)